GravitoLtd/gravito-client-dotnet/README.md

 ## Getting Started

-The project might have multiple branches: `master`, `development`, etc. which are:

-* `master` contains aggregate code of all branches
-* `development` contains code under development
+You can find the detailed documentation about the **Gravito Identity Management** at [Gravito Docs].

+We have explained how Gravito works as an Identity Provider.

+Here are a few things which helps you consume the Gravito APIs.

-### Tools Required
+## Tools Required

-* Visual Studio Code
-* Visual Studio 2019
+* VS Code OR Visual Studio 2019
 * Microsoft .Net Core SDK 3.1.*

-## Running the App
+## Usage

-Steps for running the app:
+Code required to get the access token from server:

 * Declare private variable of `IHttpClientFactory`, inject it in constructure
 ```c#